carpentries/committees/README.md

-# committees
+# The Carpentries Committees
-A repository with templates and documentation for The Carpentries committees.
-Committees may hold their public documentation in separate locations.
+A repository with templates and documentation for The Carpentries committees; committees may hold their public documentation in separate locations.

-### Past & Current Committees
+## Past & Current Committees

 - [Code of Conduct Committee](https://carpentries.org/coc-ctte/)
 - [Curriculum Advisory Committees](https://carpentries.org/curriculum-advisors/) (CACs)